harmslab/TreeViewer/README.md

 Meet IBViz.

 IBViz is a project striving to create interactive visualization tools for the biological sciences.
 It employs D3.js to manipulate data and bring your plots/figures to life.
 This is a work-in-progress and is not ready for public use.
-Dependencie include D3.js, Bootstrap, and JQuery.
+Dependencies include D3.js, Bootstrap, and JQuery.